Last updated on August 25th, 2018 at 02:19 pm

 If you have ever shopped for the perfect musky rod, you may have noticed that the selection can be a bit overwhelming.
 There are a lot of different muskie rods for sale.
 It didn’t always use to be this way.
 In fact, years ago, the selection of best muskie rods was actually quite poor.
-Before you go into the top 3 muskie rods that every tiger muskie angler should have, let’s take a quick look at the past and present of muskie rods.
+Let’s get right to it: the top 3 muskie rods that every muskie angler should have.
+Later in this article, we’ll take a quick look at the past and present of muskie rods.

 Muskie Rods: The Past